 Part B: 10 min

-We are going to be examining EGFR aberrations in lung adenocarcinomas using TCGA.
-We will be looking at mutation and copy number aberrations and how they affect gene expression.
+We are going to look at EGFR aberrations in patients with lung adenocarcinomas using TCGA data.
+We will be looking at mutations and copy number aberrations and how they change gene expression.

-We can see that samples that have high expression of EGFR (red, column B) tend to either have amplifications of EGFR (red, column C) or mutations in EGFR (blue tick marks, column D)
+We can see that samples from TCGA patients that have high expression of EGFR (red, column B) tend to either have amplifications of EGFR (red, column C) or mutations in EGFR (blue tick marks, column D).